Abdu1Hak/WRO-2025/README.md

    Our primary method of interfacing with the Raspberry Pi to monitor the camera feed was through RealVNC, establishing a wireless connection between the Pi and our system on the same network.
 By accessing the Pi’s IP address, we were able to mirror its desktop environment directly on our screen.
 While this approach initially introduced little overhead, performance bottlenecks quickly emerged, primarily in the form of latency and memory limitations.

-   When running our open challenge code, we observed frame rates dropping to between 0–5 FPS.
+   When running our open challenge code, we observed frame rates dropping to between 0 and 5 FPS.
 The root cause was the Pi’s limited 2 GB of RAM, which could not simultaneously handle intensive video processing and real-time motor control.
 To resolve this, we restructured execution by assigning tasks to separate CPU cores using threading: one core dedicated to motor commands, another to servo operations, and a third to managing the camera feed.
 This distribution of workload significantly reduced contention and stabilized performance, resulting in a consistent throughput of approximately 30 FPS.

 ```python
 import threading